+When searching for your teenager’s first car, it pays to put safety first.
+Researching safety ratings produced by IIHS and the National Highway Traffic Safety Administration (NHTSA) can go a long way in easing your worried mind.
 For maximum protection, the IIHS recommends that parents of teenagers and teen drivers buy or lease a car with electronic stability control and a high safety rating and to stay away from cars with high horsepower.
+But you should also look for a vehicle with a good EPA fuel efficiency rating, a track record of longevity and performance and features that teens look for in an automobile.

-The Honda Civic has been one of the best-selling small cars in the United States for years, with a winning combination of price, features, safety, reliability, and residual value.
-The sedan has been an IIHS Top Safety Pick every year since 2009, and nearly every configuration of the car made since the start of the car’s ninth generation in 2012 has gotten at least a 4-star overall safety rating from the NHTSA.
+The Honda Civic has been one of the best-selling small cars in the United States for years, with a winning combination of price, features, safety, reliability and resell value.
+The sedan was an IIHS Top Safety Pick every year from 2009 to 2017, and nearly every configuration of the car made since the start of the car’s ninth generation in 2012 has gotten a 5-star overall safety rating from the NHTSA.

 The 2015 Focus was the first model to offer a standard back-up camera, with blind spot detection and lane departure warnings.
-Ford also offers MyKey, a program which allows parents to program a key that will set limits on the car’s speed and radio volume as well as added seatbelt alerts.
+Ford also offers MyKey, a program which enables parents to program a key that will set limits on the car’s speed and radio volume, as well as seatbelt alerts.

-Every model of the Nissan Altima since 2013 has earned a 5-star safety rating.
-Even in the base models, Bluetooth connectivity and push-button start are standard features, while in the 2016 model the backup camera extends as far down the product line as the one step above the base S-trim.
+Every model of the Nissan Altima since 2014 has earned a NHTSA 5-star safety rating.
+Even in the base models, Bluetooth connectivity and Intelligent Key remote engine start are standard features, while the 2016 model also features a rear view camera.

-Used Sonatas in this price range can easily be found with less than 50,000 miles, and even some with under 40,000.
-Base models are loaded with standard safety features including front and side curtain airbags and stability control.
+Used 2011 Sonatas in this price range usually have more than 60,000 miles, while 2015 models have 30,000 to 50,000 miles.
+Base models come with standard safety features, including front and side curtain airbags and stability control.

-The Camry often ranks near the top of the list for one of the best-selling cars in the nation, which means that they should be easy to find used one would think.
-Unfortunately, Camry owners tend to hold onto them for the long haul, meaning that a Camry under $10,000 without excessive miles is hard to come by.
+The Camry often ranks near the top of the list for one of the best-selling cars in the nation.
+Unfortunately, Camry owners tend to hold onto them for the long haul, meaning a Camry under $10,000 without excessive miles is hard to come by.

 6. Toyota Rav4 (2012-newer)

-NHTSA testing became more rigorous starting with the 2011 model year, meaning test results from before this time are less reliable versus the current standards.
-In that first year, the Rav4 only earned a 3-star frontal crash test rating, but 2012 models and newer are all 4-star or higher.
+NHTSA testing became more rigorous starting with the 2011 model year, meaning prior test results are less reliable than current standards.
+In 2011, the Rav4 only earned a 3-star frontal crash test rating, but 2012 models and newer are all 4-star or higher.

-Toyota vehicles are known for their reliability and low cost of ownership, making them great for a new driver, and that also means that buying a higher mileage Toyota is less of a risk than other makes.
-Even 2012 models still have solid standard equipment and creature comforts, including Bluetooth and USB ports, and plenty of cargo space makes the first drive off to college a much more spacious affair.
-28 miles per gallon on the highway with the 4-cylinder engine doesn’t hurt, either.
+Toyota vehicles are known for their reliability and low cost of ownership, making them great for a new driver.
+Typically, buying a higher mileage Toyota is less of a risk than other makes.
+Even 2012 models have solid standard equipment and creature comforts, including air conditioning, interior air filtration, AM/FM stereos and USB ports, along with plenty of cargo room.
+Even with so much interior space, the four-cylinder 2012 Rav4 gets great gas mileage, 28 MPG on the highway and 24 MPG in the city.

 7. Subaru Forester (2011-newer)